 - Responsive support

-- Multiple levels of security
+- Multiple levels of security, including data encryption

 - Compliance to global standards in data privacy

-- Audit trails, backup, and recovery
+- Audit trails, reporting, versioning, backup, and recovery

-- Collaboration with built-in tools
+- Collaboration via built-in tools

 Best Dropbox Alternatives